tmpim/ltml/README.md

         p { data.message },
         p { cool_message },
         br,
-        -- Attributes and contents can be described in the same object! a { href = "https://justyn.is", "Check out my blog!" },
+        a { href = "https://justyn.is", "Check out my blog!" },

-        -- Alternatively, you can define attributes and contents in chains. a { href = "https://github.com/tmpim/ltml" } "LTML is awesome!",
+        a { href = "https://github.com/tmpim/ltml" } "LTML is awesome!",
         img { src = data.img },
         h2 "Grocery list:",
-        -- Dynamically generated content is easy!
         ul {
             map (groceries, item)
-        }
         }
     }
 }
 ```